reykjavik-university/2014-T-514-VEFT/Week05/Validation.md

 }
 ```

 The mein purpose of all this is to find a way to handle all types of messages in a standard and equal way.
-The code above always returns a response in a key,value format which should make it a lot easier for any client to work with
+The code above always returns a response in a name-value pair format which should make it a lot easier for any client to work with.

 **Related link and more material**